natzar/Web-Development/README.md

 # PhpNinja
-www.PhpNinja.info Web Repair, Bug Fixing and Maintenance Services.
+[Advertising] www.PhpNinja.info Web Repair, Bug Fixing and Maintenance Services.

 What is a website?
 What components and part take part?
 How websites are developed?
 Our objective is to find optimals ways to develop browser code, across devices, user-cented always and not forgeting the current development status of the code. holp in the sky